Philosophy Course: Introduction to Stoicism

 Week 8: Modern Stoicism

-• Contemporary interpretations and applications
+• Modern interpretations and practical applications

-• Key modern thinkers including William B. Irvine, Donald Robertson, Massimo Pigliucci, and Ryan Holiday
+• Key modern thinkers including William B. Irvine, Donald Robertson, Massimo Pigliucci and Ryan Holiday

-• Further avenues for study
+• Further avenues for philosophical study

 Content may vary slightly depending on class pace, participant interests, and instructor approach.